forcedotcom/salesforcedx-vscode/contributing/telemetry.md

 - Use the telemetry service where needed in the extension

 ## Logging telemetry to a file
-Often it is useful to be able to validate value being sent to telemetry without having to look into where the telemetry is reported.
+Often it is useful to be able to validate values being sent to telemetry without having to look into where the telemetry is reported.

 For both local development and VSIX builds you can enable local telemetry logging by setting two environment variables